Brian-Pob/rust_product_api/README.md

 ### Part 1

-1. Create a Product class
+~~1.
+Create a Product class~~
-    - How to structure files in a rust project?
+    - ~~How to structure files in a rust project?~~ ~~2.
+Create a CartService Singleton~~
-2. Create a CartService Singleton
+~~3.
+Create an InventoryService Singleton~~
-3. Create an InventoryService Singleton
+~~4.
+Create the Driver~~

-4. Create the Driver
+So far, I have found that it might not be possible to implement the API in Rust the same way it was implemented in C#.
+I will need to think about other ways to create the API.

 Side note: I also want to practice TDD with this project.